Rafid-Al-Ahsan/marveltoy-marketplace-client/README.md

 - 404 page integration: If a router does not exits then a custom 404 page not found will be displayed.
 - Toy Details are private route protected: Meaning a user has to signin first in order to view toy details.
 - Spinner Animation: Spinner animation is displayed when data is in loading/fetching state.
+- React Helmet Async: reusable React component will manage all of your changes to the document head.

 ## Installation